 FARROW & BALL Strong White 2001

 I am considering Repose Gray for kitchen cabinets too!
 Why?
 It is beyond popular for good reason.
-When you’re after a greige that looks smashing with crisp white trim and only seems to improve when the sunlight hits it…this is it.
+When you’re after a greige that adds dimension with crisp white trim and only seems to improve when the sunlight hits it…this is it.

 In fact, since I’m a huge fan of atmospheric blue-greys, I love how Repose Gray looks with natural light.
 BUT.
 If your room is dim, you may still love it!

-I know this because I still love the hue on the gloomiest of Chicagoland days!
+I know this because I still love it on the gloomiest of Chicagoland days!
 It is cooler for sure, but never cold or sterile.